Traditional handcrafted drums by Carolyn Hillyer

 STORY FROM THE DRUM ROAD

-I have been making drums for nearly 30 years and teaching drum making for more than 25 of those.
+I have been making drums for 30 years and teaching drum making for more than 25 of those.
 My intent has been to catch the spirit of the wild and the song of the ancients into these drums, anchoring the resonance of sacred land within the body of the drum.
 It has been a huge honour and great delight to birth and bear witness to the birthing of so many drums into the world and to be part of the drum journeys of so many people during this time.

 All skins used in the making of my drums have been sourced and prepared with scrupulous attention to the integrity of the process involved.
 Everything has been created using old, and sometimes very ancient, techniques; nothing is machine-made or mass-produced.
 Dartmoor red deer skins come from a family-run deer forest on the moors, wild horse skins from the Dartmoor feral pony herds, reindeer skins from a traditional Swedish Arctic tannery, salmon skins from wild river fish.
 All skins used have been a bi-product of another sustainable purpose (killed for food or due to environmental pressures of overpopulation) and would otherwise be wasted; no animal was ever killed just to provide skin for a drum.
 I see drum making as a reparation, a way of returning some beauty and honouring to an animal whose life has already been taken.